 THE LEWIS & CLARK STATE HISTORIC SITE

-The exact location of Meriwether Lewis and William Clark's Camp River Dubois (Dubois "wood" in French), their winter campsite, is not known, and no physical evidence has been found.
+The exact location of Meriwether Lewis and William Clark's Camp River Dubois (Dubois "wood" in French), their winter campsite, is unknown, and no physical evidence has been found.
 Guided by Journal entries, Clark's rough sketches, and maps, historians have deduced the look and general location of this historic camp.

 The Lewis and Clark State Historic Site has been established south of the actual winter campsite of the Expedition in Hartford, Illinois.
-It is located on the east side of the Mississippi across from the present mouth of the Missouri River, as the original camp was, however, the rivers have altered their courses, making the original site inaccessible and impossible to pinpoint.
+It is located on the east side of the Mississippi across from the present mouth of the Missouri River, as the original camp was.
+However, the rivers have altered their courses, making the actual site inaccessible and impossible to pinpoint.

 The replica fort is about six miles from the mouth of River Dubois and has the same basic footprint as in Clark's rough sketches found in his field notes, including two detailed sketches with measurements.
 Journal entries described a collection of log huts that comprised the camp, similar to today's camp, and its relative position to the Missouri and Mississippi Rivers.

 The reconstruction was completed with careful consideration of the raw materials and tools available to the men.
 Standard military construction techniques, styles, and other military forts of the era were studied, as well as time allocations and the men's level of craftsmanship.
 Layouts of the expedition's other two winter encampments at Forts Mandan and Clatsop were also considered.
 The replica is the best estimate of what the 1803-1804 camp looked like.